8 Common Grading Mistakes Most Teachers Should Avoid

 Our current system of letter grades works well for many kinds of students.
 These are the students who learn to play the game.
 Form relationships with teachers.
 Can see the rules and parts of the games–which assignments matter, what the teacher values, how to format responses, how to use a rubric, how to study, and so on.

-Letter grades may help students that “hate school,” and come just for extracurricular activities.
+Letter grades may help students who ‘don’t like school,’ and come just for extracurricular activities.
 If they get the grades, they play; if not, they don’t.
 Grades simplify it all for them.
-In short, grades “work” for students who come to school for any reason other than intellectual curiosity, literacy, or understanding.
+In short, grades ‘work’ for students who come to school for any reason other than intellectual curiosity, literacy, or understanding.

 Which means they don’t work for anyone.

 We’ve talked in the past about alternatives to the letter grade, but this is something slightly different–looking at the mistakes we make in grading so that we can better design systems to communicate progress and performance to students, parents, and communities.
 And that’s what we want grades to do, right?
 Historically, grading has been expected to do two things: